-HKFRS15(119)(a),(c), (120)(b),(125)

-The group operates a loyalty programme where customers accumulate points for purchases made which entitle them to discounts on future purchases.
+HKFRS15(119)(a),(c), (120)(b),(125) The group operates a loyalty programme where customers accumulate points for purchases made which entitle them to discounts on future purchases.
 A contract liability for the award points is recognised at the time of sale.
-Revenue is recognised when the points are redeemed or when they expire 12 months after the initial sale
+Revenue is recognised when the points are redeemed or when they expire after 12 months following the initial sale.